redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

  - [Firebase](https://firebase.com/), specifically for their
    database-as-a-service (Firestore).
 It's a decent document store, with a generous free tier plan and SDKs for everything.
-One of the killer features is the ability to query the database directly from the front-end JS SDK, made possible by configuring a set of rules that allow or deny each read/write request, depending on the operation and optionally user authentication.
-This can be managed as code and included in your CI/CD pipeline (stuff for another blog post!)
+One of the killer features is the ability to query the database directly from the front-end JS SDK, made possible by configuring a rule engine that allows or denies each read/write request depending on the operation and, optionally, user authentication.
+This can be managed as code and included in your CI/CD pipeline (stuff for another blog post!).
  - [Auth0](https://auth0.com/), a very comprehensive, solid service for user management and authentication.
 You could just use [Firebase Authentication](https://firebase.google.com/docs/auth), specially if you're